 Long-term care facilities should continue to offer electronic methods for virtual communication between residents and visitors, such as Skype, FaceTime, WhatsApp, or Google Duo to augment in-person visitation.

 Exceptions to Visitor Limitations:

-In emergency situations, EMS personnel should be permitted to go directly to the resident.
+In emergency situations, EMS personnel should be permitted to go directly to the resident without undergoing screening.

 Dining and Group Activities:

 Long-term care facilities may provide outdoor entertainment and activities on the grounds of the facility if the facility meets the following conditions: